Rayner Goddard, Baron Goddard: Criticism

-After Goddard's death, he was attacked in the columns of The Times by Bernard Levin, who described him as "a calamity" and accused him of vindictiveness and of being a malign influence on penal reform.
-Levin had also attacked Goddard when he retired as Lord Chief Justice 13 years earlier in a Spectator article, saying he walked hand in hand with ignorance on one side of him and barbarism on the other.
+After Goddard's death, he was attacked in the columns of The Times by Bernard Levin, who described him as "a calamity" and accused him of "vindictiveness" and of being "a malign influence" on penal reform.
+Levin had also attacked Goddard when he retired as Lord Chief Justice 13 years earlier in a Spectator article, saying he "walked hand in hand with ignorance on one side of him and barbarism on the other".
 In The Times on 8 June 1971, Levin wrote (referring to Goddard's assertion in 1970 that he had been "very unhappy" about Bentley being hanged) that "if Goddard did indeed claim this, it was a breathtaking piece of hypocrisy, in view of his conduct of the case".
 Afterwards Levin was blackballed by the Garrick Club, a favourite resort of both lawyers and journalists, when his application for membership came up.

 On 30 July 1998, the Court of Appeal quashed Derek Bentley's conviction on the basis of Goddard's misdirection to the jury which, according to Lord Bingham, "must [...] have driven the jury to conclude that they had little choice but to convict."
 He added that the summing-up of the case was "such as to deny the appellant [Bentley] the fair trial which is the birthright of every British citizen".
 Bingham also, however, acknowledged that Goddard was "one of the outstanding criminal judges of the century", and underlined the change in social standards between 1953 and 1998.
-The decision to review the case decades after Bentley's death was criticized as "rewriting history".
+The decision to review the case decades after Bentley's death was criticised as "rewriting history".

 In popular culture and legal legend

-Lord Goddard was portrayed by the actor Roland Culver in the 1972 TV movie To Encourage the Others, and by Michael Gough in the 1991 film Let Him Have It, both about the trial of Derek Bentley and Christopher Craig.
+Goddard was portrayed by the actor Roland Culver in the 1972 TV movie To Encourage the Others, and by Michael Gough in the 1991 film Let Him Have It, both about the trial of Derek Bentley and Christopher Craig.

-In 1953, Craig’s barrister John Parris was disbarred for four months on the grounds that he publicly implied that Lord Goddard wasn’t an impartial judge.
-In his own 1991 book on the case Scapegoat, Parris claimed that Goddard’s clerk Arthur Smith told him that the Lord Chief Justice ejaculated when passing a sentence of death or flogging, and that a fresh pair of trousers had to be brought on those occasions.
-In the 1998 decision quashing Bentley's conviction, the Court of Appeals excluded a statement of Parris about Goddard’s conduct during the trial and added that "we have some anecdotal background knowledge of matters which would cause us to approach the testimony of Mr Parris with some reserve".
+In 1953, Craig's barrister John Parris was disbarred for four months on the grounds that he publicly implied that Goddard was not an impartial judge.
+In his own 1991 book on the case Scapegoat, Parris claimed that Goddard's clerk Arthur Smith told him that the Lord Chief Justice ejaculated when passing a sentence of death or flogging, and that a fresh pair of trousers had to be brought on those occasions.
+In the 1998 decision quashing Bentley's conviction, the Court of Appeal excluded a statement of Parris about Goddard's conduct during the trial and added that "we have some anecdotal background knowledge of matters which would cause us to approach the testimony of Mr Parris with some reserve".

-In "Prisoner and Escort", the first episode of the popular 1973 sitcom Porridge, Norman Stanley Fletcher says about strict and authoritarian Prison Officer Mackay: "I bet he's the secretary of the Lord Chief Justice Goddard appreciation society", a remark referring to strict views on criminals, society and justice which Mackay and Goddard largely shared.
+In "Prisoner and Escort", the pilot episode of the BBC sitcom Porridge, Norman Stanley Fletcher says about strict and authoritarian Prison Officer Mackay: "I bet he's the secretary of the Lord Chief Justice Goddard Appreciation Society", a remark referring to strict views on criminals, society and justice which Mackay and Goddard largely shared.